smitapatkar/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a Test repository for Coursera Data Science course
+This is a Test repository for Coursera Data Science course.